PrincessEmilu/shiro-game/doc/Production.md

 ![alt text](https://kgcoe-git.rit.edu/eh8582/gdaps2-2185-section_2_Team_3/raw/master/doc/Documents/trello.PNG "Trello Board")

 ## Testing
 At this point, our plans for testing are simply to play the game amongst ourselves and to share it with others.

-We have yet to determine any special test cases or methods that we will need to handle.
+New testing methods include drawing the boxes around the player and enemy temporarily to show where their collisions are happening.
+There is also a large bounding box around the player that he can not leave and it can not leave the screen to add buffer space.
+We also draw that for testing purposes to see how the bounding is working to make sure the view looks good for the user.
+Drawing these boxes has helped significantly show where some issues have come from.